A randomized algorithm for nonconvex minimization with inexact evaluations and complexity guarantees: Introduction

 Second-order methods can make use of negative curvature directions of the Hessian (instead of random noise) to escape saddle points more efficiently.
 We focus on two types of computational complexity for this class of algorithms. {\em Iteration complexity} describes the number of iterations needed to achieve the target accuracy, where each iteration may involve solving a difficult trust region problem or minimizing a cubic function. {\em Operation complexity} describes the total number of gradient evaluations and Hessian-vector products needed to attain target accuracy.

 For trust-region methods,~\cite{cartis2012complexity} obtained iteration complexity $O(\max\{\epsH^{-1}\epsg^{-2}, \epsH^{-3}\})$ and~\cite{grapiglia2016worst} obtained $O(\max\{\epsg^{-3}, \epsH^{-3}\})$ iteration complexity.
-For operation complexity,~\cite{Cur19a} designed a Newton-CG trust region method that achieves \(\bigtO{\epsilon_{g}^{7/4}}\), assuming \(\epsilon_{H} = \epsilon_{g}^{1/2}\).
+For operation complexity,~\cite{Cur19a} designed a Newton-CG trust region method that achieves \(\tOrder{\epsilon_{g}^{-7/4}}\), assuming \(\epsilon_{H} = \sqrt{\epsilon_{g}}\).

 Cubic regularization~\cite{NesP06a} and its adaptive variants~\cite{cartis2011adaptive} find approximate second-order points with iteration complexity $O(\max\{\epsg^{-3/2}, \epsH^{-3}\})$ and $O(\max\{\epsg^{-2}, \epsH^{-3}\})$, respectively.
-With more assumptions on the cubic subproblems, \cite{cartis2012complexity} also obtained $O(\max\{\epsg^{-3/2}, \epsH^{-3}\})$ iteration complexity.
-A recent algorithm described in~\cite{gratton2023} matches this complexity while also eliminating the need for function value evaluations, a favorable property that our algorithm also enjoys.
+With further assumptions on the cubic subproblems, \cite{cartis2012complexity} also obtained $O(\max\{\epsg^{-3/2}, \epsH^{-3}\})$ iteration complexity.
+A recent algorithm described in~\cite{gratton2023} matches this complexity while also eliminating the need for function value evaluations, a property that our algorithm also enjoys.
 However, it lacks second-order guarantees when derivatives are inexact.
-Unique to this algorithm is its adaptability (i.e., it does not require knowledge of Lipschitz parameters), traditionally a feature necessitating function value evaluations.
-It achieves adaptivity by choosing steps based on a steadily more conservative model function that eventually may become more conservative than the usual Taylor-series-based upper bound.
-For the best operation complexity to our knowledge,~\cite{agarwal2017finding-approxi} achieved $\bigtO{\epsilon_g^{-7/4}}$, assuming $\epsH = \epsg^{1/2}$.
+Unique to this algorithm is its adaptability: Despite not requiring function evaluations, it does not require prior knowledge of Lipschitz parameters.
+It achieves adaptivity by choosing steps based on a model function that becomes steadily more conservative as the algorithm progresses, possibly even more conservative than the usual Taylor-series-based upper bound.
+For the best operation complexity to our knowledge,~\cite{agarwal2017finding-approxi} achieved $\tOrder{\epsilon_g^{-7/4}}$, assuming $\epsH = \sqrt{\epsg}$.